 Adaptive sticky banner

-That is a small, automatically updated ad placed at the top or bottom of the app screen.
-It does not overlap the main app content and is often used in game apps.
+An adaptive sticky banner is a small, automatically updated ad placed at the bottom or top of the app screen.
+It doesn't overlap the main content and is often used in gaming apps.

 Appearance